Got it! So we can prepare for the call, please provide a little more information.

 6. The strong case for B2B customer mastering

 Customer MDM seeks to create a unified, accurate, and persistent set of identifiers and attributes that describe a customer and can be used to connect customer data across multiple organizational silos, business processes, and units.
-This holistic, 360-degree view of mastered data, updated in real time, can feed operational and analytical systems to drive business outcomes.
+This holistic, 360-degree view of mastered data, ideally updated in real time, can feed operational, analytical, and AI systems to drive business outcomes.

 Customer data mastering requires the consistent and continuous integration of customer data across various enterprise sources to track the journey of the customer from lead to sale to after-sale service.
-It requires customer records across systems to be matched and unified in a cluster, providing customer golden records and unique IDs for persistent Customer 360 views.
+It requires customer records across systems to be matched and unified in a cluster, creating customer golden records and unique IDs that support persistent, 360-degree customer views.

 Why Customer Data Matters